- Electroless Nickel Plating

 Unique Combination of Properties

-The success of chromium plate in Industrial applications may probably be attributed to its unique combination of properties not possessed by any other one material available commercially.
+The success of hard chrome plate in Industrial applications may probably be attributed to its unique combination of properties not possessed by any other one material available commercially.
 The most important of these are hardness, adhesion, wear resistance, non-wetting qualities, and low coefficient of friction.
 In many instances all these properties are important for successful commercial applications.

 The hardness alone would not be sufficient to secure widespread use, because a number of other hard materials, or hardening processes are available.
 It is the combination of very great hardness with extremely good corrosion resistance, and very low coefficient of friction or unique surface qualities, which has given such remarkable results ln many applications of chromium plate.
 To this should be added the ease of stripping and replating for repeated salvage in cases where the plating wears beyond permissible limits.